AlJay1/Data-Collection-Pipeline/README.md

 I made a new file data_scraper_v2.py to improve this.
 The scrape stats function return each individual stat within the batting, bowling and all rounder containers into a dictionary.
 This method just scraped the actual ratings and rankings numbers, and were matched to the key:vale pair in the stat_dict dictionary.

-This made it a lot easier to read unlike before where all the text in a section was scraped.
+This made it a lot easier to read; previously all the text in the section was scraped so all the stats were clumped together and was not in a visually appealing presentation.

 And having the container as a parameter prevented me from having to write a lot of similar code for each player role.
-In the get_{player_role}_stats function I could just define the container and then call the scrape_stats function.
+In the get_{player_role}_stats function I could just define the container for either batting, bowling, or all rounder, and then I could call the scrape_stats function.
-Also I created folders for each player role for stats.
+Also I created folders for each player role if they were not already present for dictionaries to be stored.

-In the image_scraper and download_img functions, I downloaded the images with .requests function and then also put them in the correct folder.
+In the image_scraper and download_img functions, I downloaded the images with .requests function, then scraped the player name to get the title of the image file also put them in the correct folder.

 # Milestone 6